What The Crown season 4 gets right (and wrong) about Princess Diana

-For a decades-long obsessive follower of British royalty like me, watching Netflix drama The Crown is a royal joy.
-The series doesn't get everything right, but it usually comes very, very close.
+For obsessive followers of British royalty like me, Netflix drama The Crown is a royal joy.
+The series doesn't get everything right, but it usually comes very close.
 It's easy to see creator Peter Morgan and his crew have done their research with all the energy of Sarah Ferguson cheering on rocker Meat Loaf at the It's a Royal Knockout tournament back in 1987.

 Accuracy has been a hallmark of the show all along, but the creators knew the spotlight would be more intense than ever on season 4, streaming now.
 Not only does 1980s British Prime Minister Margaret Thatcher (played by X-Files star Gillian Anderson) have a major role, but the show had to cast and then dress and style an actress to look like perhaps the most famous woman of the 20th century: Diana, Princess of Wales.
 Get it wrong, and this high-class show risks looking like a hastily made Hallmark movie.